 What is halibut?

-Halibut is a species of flat fish found in the Pacific ocean and Atlantic ocean.
-It has a firm texture and a delicious mild flavor.
+Halibut is a species of flat fish found in the Pacific Ocean and Atlantic Ocean.
+It has a firm texture and a delicious mild sweet flavor.

-- Halibut- look for fresh halibut steaks, previously frozen or still frozen.
-I typically buy Alaskan halibut.
+- Halibut.
+Look for fresh halibut steaks, previously frozen or still frozen.
+I typically buy Alaskan or Pacific halibut.

-- Tomatoes- you will need cherry or grape tomatoes.
+- Tomatoes.
+Use cherry or grape tomatoes.
 I used a medley of different colors but any color will be great.

-- Olive oil- I prefer to use extra virgin olive oil for a slightly healthier dish but I am not opposed to using melted butter.
+- Olive oil.
+I prefer to use extra virgin olive oil but am not opposed to using melted butter.

 See the recipe card below for quantities and remaining ingredients.